GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 A useful guide to the types of privacy issues from which a browser should protect its users is the [Target Privacy Threat Model](https://w3cping.github.io/privacy-threat-model/#high-level-threats).
 This is a document still under discussion at the time of writing, but it gives some high-level classifications of the sorts of privacy threats that exist.
-The risks from third-party resources are primarily “unwanted cross-site recognition”, where a website can identify the same user across multiple sites, and “sensitive information disclosure”, where a site can collect information a user considers sensitive.
+The risks from third-party resources are primarily "unwanted cross-site recognition", where a website can identify the same user across multiple sites, and "sensitive information disclosure", where a site can collect information a user considers sensitive.

 This is a _key distinction_: unwanted cross-site recognition is bad even if the third party isn't gathering additional sensitive